ketulpatel01/ketulpatel01_AssignmentRepo/Final Assignment/README.md

 # Admin Features:
 ### Pick Winner: The contract manager can randomly select a winner from the list of participants.
-### View Participants: Admin can view the list of participants who have entered the lottery.

 # User Features:
 ### Enter Lottery: Users can send 0.001 Ether to participate in the lottery.